mchmarny/dapr-demos/apim-gateway/README.md

 POST/PUT /v1.0/bindings/<name>
 ```

-In contrast to the previous policies, rather than just forwarding the original request content, we are going to create a brand new request based on the content of the original request.
+In contrast to the previous policies, rather than just forwarding the original request content, we are going to create a brand new request based on the content of the original request and mapping it to the format expected by Dapr API.
 This capability comes handy when your API needs to stay the same while the backing service evolves API evolves over time.
 Consider the payload expected by Dapr binding API:

 ```json
 {